 (l) Transfer.
 Section 7 is hereby amended by adding the following Subsection (c):

-“(c) Party A may transfer its rights and obligations under this Agreement, in whole but not in part, to any Affiliate provided that such transfer will not give rise to a Termination Event or an Event of Default.”
+“(c) Party A may, without the need for consent of (but with notice to) Party B, (a) transfer, sell, pledge, encumber or assign this Agreement or the accounts, revenues or proceeds hereof in connection with any financing structure to attain access to capital or other financial arrangements; or (b) transfer or assign this Agreement to an Affiliate of Party B; provided, however, that in each such case any such assignee shall agree in writing to be bound by the terms and conditions hereof.
+Following any such assignment Party A shall have no further obligation to Party B with respect to this Agreement.”

 (m) Applicable Rate.
 The definition of “Applicable Rate” set forth in Section 14 is hereby amended by adding to the end of Subsection (b) of the definition after the word “Rate” the following provision: “; provided, however, that if the payee is a Defaulting Party for purposes of Section 6(e), then the rate shall be the Non-default Rate.”